 Beyond yourself, have you considered what your loved ones would like you to do with their profile after their death?
 It’s not really a thought any of us entertain whilst scrolling on our News Feeds, but people are updating their wills to reflect what course of action they would like taken with their social media accounts.
 More to the point, who should have the right to access, delete or close the deceased’s accounts?
 Would it be the power of attorney (if it has been nominated), or the next of kin?
 Generally speaking, no one should be dealing with any of the deceased’s assets until probate is obtained and the estate is properly administered pursuant to the will.

 So what happens to the content contained in a user profile after death?

-One of the expert Lawyers on our platform, Damin Murdock, Principal Lawyer of MurdockCheng Legal Practice said that each account is different and it will depend on the terms and conditions of use.
+One of the expert Lawyers on our platform, Damin Murdock, Principal Lawyer of MurdockCheng Legal Practice, said that each account is different and it will depend on the terms and conditions of use.

 “Generally speaking the user will retain ownership of the intellectual property and grant a licence to the outlet to use and transfer that information either perpetually (forever) or for a period of time.”